-- 35 The assets (related to standard functionality) to be protected are - the User Data, - the Security IC Embedded Software, - the security services provided by the TOE for the Security IC Embedded Software. - 36 The user (consumer) of the TOE places value upon the assets related to high-level security concerns: - SC1 integrity of User Data and of the Security IC Embedded Software (while being executed/processed and while being stored in the TOE's memories), - SC2 confidentiality of User Data and of the Security IC Embedded Software (while being processed and while being stored in the TOE's memories) - SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software. - 37 The Security IC may not distinguish between User Data which are public known or kept confidential.
-Therefore the security IC shall protect the confidentiality and integrity of the User Data, unless the Security IC Embedded Software chooses to disclose or modify it. - In particular integrity of the Security IC Embedded Software means that it is correctly being executed which includes the correct operation of the TOE's functionality.
-Though the Security IC Embedded Software (normally stored in the ROM) will in many cases not contain secret data or algorithms, it must be protected from being disclosed, since for instance knowledge of specific implementation details may assist an attacker. - 39 The Protection Profile requires the TOE to provide one security service: the generation of random numbers by means of a physical Random Number Generator.
+The assets (related to standard functionality) to be protected are

+- the User Data, - the Security IC Embedded Software stored and in operation, - the security services provided by the TOE for the Security IC Embedded Software.

+The user (consumer) of the TOE places value upon the assets related to high-level security concerns:

+- SC1 integrity of User Data of the Composite TOE, - SC2 confidentiality of User Data and of the Composite TOE being stored in the TOE's protected memory areas, - SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software.

+The Security IC may not distinguish between User Data which are public known or kept confidential.
+Therefore the security IC shall protect the confidentiality and integrity of the User Data, unless the Security IC Embedded Software chooses to disclose or modify it.

+In particular integrity of the Security IC Embedded Software means that it is correctly being executed which includes the correct operation of the TOE's functionality.
+Though the Security IC Embedded Software (normally stored in the ROM) will in many cases not contain secret data or algorithms, it must be protected from being disclosed, since for instance knowledge of specific implementation details may assist an attacker.

+The Protection Profile requires the TOE to provide one security service: the generation of random numbers by means of a physical Random Number Generator.
 The Security Target may require additional security services.
-It is essential that the TOE ensures the correct operation of all security services provided by the TOE for the Security IC Embedded Software. - 40 According to the Protection Profile there is the following high-level security concern related to security service: - SC4 deficiency of random numbers. - To be able to protect these assets the TOE shall protect its security functionality.
+It is essential that the TOE ensures the correct operation of all security services provided by the TOE for the Security IC Embedded Software.

+According to the Protection Profile there is the following high-level security concern related to security service:

+SC4 deficiency of random numbers.

+To be able to protect these assets the TOE shall protect its security functionality.
 Therefore critical information about the TOE shall be protected.
-Critical information includes: - logical design data, physical design data, IC Dedicated Software, and configuration data, - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks.
+Critical information includes:

+- logical design data, physical design data, IC Dedicated Software, and configuration data, - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks.